mintoleda/InboxOrganizer/README.md

 - Reads messages for classification
 - AI-powered email classification using a local LLM, which, by default, is Llama 3.1 8B with Ollama
 - Creates labels if missing and applies them
+- Category recommendations: Analyze your untagged emails and get AI-suggested new categories
 - Customizable categories (see [model_wrapper.py](https://github.com/mintoleda/InboxOrganizer/blob/main/README.md#customizing-categories))
 - Runs fully locally (no external LLM API required)
+- Docker support for easy deployment

 ## Tools used